 In April and May of 2014, several highways in Northern Utah were surveyed for road killed deer, in an effort to record malformations.
 Road side mineral licks were also noted when found.
 The highest rates of malformation and use of roadside mineral licks by deer and moose were along Highway 39.

 Near Hardware Ranch on Highway 101 the use of road side licks by elk was unusually high compared to other areas.
-These licks appeared to contain magnesium chloride(tasted like it to me).
+These licks appeared to contain magnesium chloride.
 While I had observed elk using road side licks, their use was very minimal everywhere but here.

 These areas are typically in bends where the salt and minerals collect.
 This area had been used very heavily, and almost exclusively by elk.
 The lick was actively used until at least June of 2014, several months after elk had ceased the use of road side licks else where.
 This particular area is ~15 miles from where a study conducted from 2001-2007 on Mule deer, showed that they were selectively feeding for copper amended pellets, while also targeting sagebrush that contained twice the selenium content of ignored sagebrush.

 Hardware Ranch has been a feed lot for wintering elk since 1945.
 Grass is grown in the local meadows and harvested to feed to the elk through out the winter.
 The elk are not supplemented otherwise, but the grass grown for them is fertilized to maximize yields.

 On 1-18-2015 I took a sleigh ride tour through the wintering elk herd.
 There were approximately 400 elk on the feeding grounds.
 A number of antler abnormalities were observed, along with under bites, and potential hoof rot issues.
 The latter being difficult to record even at close range.